isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <div class="panel">
   <div class="libby">
-      <p>eBooks added to the Libby app are in the <i>Read or Listen</i> formats.
-If you download a book in EPUB format or an audiobook in MP3 format on the OverDrive app (where the title is not offered in the <i>Read or Listen</i> formats), it will not display in Libby and cannot be returned early via the Libby app.</p>
+      <p>eBooks added to the Libby app are in the <i>OverDrive Read</i> or <i>OverDrive Listen</i> formats.
+If you download a book in EPUB format or an audiobook in MP3 format on the OverDrive app (where the title is not offered in the <i>OverDrive Read</i> or <i>OverDrive Listen</i> formats), it will not display in Libby and cannot be returned early via the Libby app.</p>
-      <p>With the exception of <i>Read or Listen</i> formats, titles you download can be returned early from the device you downloaded them to, or on the OverDrive website.
+      <p>With the exception of <i>OverDrive Read</i> or <i>OverDrive Listen</i> formats, titles you download can be returned early from the device you downloaded them to, or on the OverDrive website.
 All titles expire automatically after the loan period.
 </p>

 </div></div>